Onshore Extraction Development

 After examining the data taken during the exploration phase, operators will usually decide to test the well before making a decision about whether it will be commercially viable.

 Depending on the geology, this stage may involve carrying out one or more hydraulic fracturing (fracking) procedures.
 This will usually involve an additional planning consent and a full environmental impact assessment.

 Operations on the surface typically last between four and six months, but with on-site activity lessening the longer the testing goes on.

 Stage 3 – Production

-Once the operator has worked out whether the development is commercially viable, the operator will apply for planning consent for a full production site and a pad development plan (PDP) will be submitted to the Department for Business, Energy and Industrial Strategy (BEIS).
+Once the operator has worked out whether the development is commercially viable, the operator will apply for planning consent for a full production site and a Field Development Plan (FDP) will be submitted to the Oil and Gas Authority (OGA).

 The size of a production pad will depend upon location and the specific geology but will normally be about two hectares (five acres) in size.